 A report last year on U.S. News and World Report cited a number of options students could explore to save money on college textbooks, including:

 · Getting textbooks for free or nearly free online

 · Finding used textbooks at a reduced price

 While all of these options offer their own advantages and drawbacks, using a variety of methods to secure all the textbooks you need for any given semester can reap serious rewards in terms of saving money.
 In addition to the tried and true savings programs, some college professors are getting involved in the affordable textbook cause to find resources for students that provide them with the information they need to ace a class without going into the red to do so.

-Someone once said that "the best
+Someone once said that "the best things in

 Community college health insurance can save you more than $1,000 each year.
 Learn more about the coverage and policies offered right through your community college campus.

 While those on Capitol Hill continue to debate the pros and cons of the proposed national healthcare plan, community college students need to find affordable options for health coverage today.
 Most community colleges offer or even mandate health coverage plans for qualified students – but are these plans a good choice for your health and pocketbook?
 In fact, depending upon your specific community college, enrolling in your campus’ health insurance plan could save you $1000 or more annually!

 Community colleges are able to offer their students group policies, which typically translate into more affordable premiums and better coverage than individual health insurance policies.
 However, just how much can you save by opting for your community college’s coverage?

 Some states leverage a large number of their community colleges to provide their students with the best health insurance rates.
 For example, the Community College League of California (CCLC), which currently has 69 campuses in its league, allows students to purchase health insurance at $88 per month.